Episode 306: Damped simple harmonic motion

 Plot amplitude versus number of swings or against time.
 Use the graph to check for exponential decay of the amplitude using the constant ratio property.

-The decay of the amplitude is exponential and careful measurement of the period may show that it is slightly less than the ‘undamped’ value.
+The decay of the amplitude is exponential and careful measurement of the frequency may show that it is slightly less than the ‘undamped’ value.
 (This can be accounted for theoretically.)

 Discussion: Exponential decay of amplitude